SFTtech/openage/doc/reverse_engineering/formations.md

 ### Ship Formations

 Ships use the same formation system and are sorted into a subformation by similar rules.
-Instead of using `GroupID`, `LineID` determines which subformation is chosen (probably because all battle ships have the same `GroupID`).
+Instead of using `GroupID`, `LineID` determines which subformation is chosen (probably because all battle ships have the same `GroupID` 922).
 The figure below shows the subformations to which each class of ships is passed.

 ```
 WARNING: These are LineIDs not GroupIDs